 I wrote an article about leveraging your alumni network for the Norwich Business School, and I believe business networking is no different.
 The key takeaways for me are this:

 We hope you enjoyed this ultimate guide to business networking in Norwich and Norfolk.
-Akcela offer a wide range of management consulting solutions for businesses and one-to-one business coaching.
-Don’t forget to take a look at our other bitesize business support articles, for more free business advice.
+Akcela offer a wide range of management consulting solutions for businesses, one-to-one business coaching and startup business coaching.